 If you or anyone you know has been sexually assaulted, please note the following:

-The National Sexual Violence Resource Center maintains a directory of organizations that lists state and territory sexual assault coalitions, victim/survivor support organizations, and local communities of color sexual assault organizations.
-If you are anyone you know has been sexually assaulted, please contact your state or territory’s coalition to find local resources that provide services to survivors.
+According to the National Sexual Violence Resource Center, the Center maintains a directory of organizations that lists state and territory sexual assault coalitions, victim/survivor support organizations, and local communities of color sexual assault organizations.
+If you or anyone you know has been sexually assaulted, please contact your state or territory’s coalition to find local resources that provide services to survivors.
 You can also find a rape crisis center or sexual assault program near you by searching RALIANCE’s directory of local programs.

 The Rape, Abuse, & Incest National Network (RAINN), organizes the National Sexual Assault Telephone Hotline.
-The Hotline is a referral service that can put you in contact with your local rape crisis center.
+The Hotline is a referral service that can connect you with your local rape crisis center.
 You can call the Hotline at 1-800-656-4673, or access RAINN’s online chat service.

 ©2022 Cox Media Group